Banking in New Zealand: The Small Banks

 Originally founded in 1928 as the Public Service Investment Society, the Co-operative Bank was registered as a bank in 2011.

 The Southland Building, Land and Investment Society was created in 1869.
 It was registered as the SBS Bank in 2008.

 The Heartland Bank was registered in 2012, following the merger of CBS Canterbury (Canterbury Building Society), Southern Cross, MARAC and PGG Wrightson Finance.

 Technological advancements and digital banking

 An early example of the use of IT in NZ banking was Databank Systems, set up in 1967 as a shared service used by a consortium of New Zealand banks.
 The company was sold to Electronic Data Systems in 1994.

 The 21st century brought significant technological advancements to the banking sector.
 New Zealand banks embraced digital banking services, allowing customers to access their accounts, make transactions, and manage finances through online platforms and mobile applications.
 These digital innovations have provided greater convenience and accessibility for customers.

 Furthermore, the emergence of financial technology (fintech) companies has disrupted traditional banking models, offering innovative and streamlined financial services.
 Fintech startups in New Zealand have introduced services such as peer-to-peer lending, digital wallets, and blockchain-based solutions, challenging established banks to adapt and innovate.

+Open Banking

+Open Banking allows customers to securely share their banking data and initiate payments through accredited third parties using standardised APIs.
+New Zealand's Open Banking ecosystem combines industry-led standards and government regulation.
+From 2024, Payments NZ's API Centre coordinated industry implementation through its Minimum Open Banking Implementation Plan, working with banks, FinTechs, and other stakeholders to standardise APIs.
+Open Banking is now regulated under the Customer and Product Data Act 2025, which establishes New Zealand's Consumer Data Right framework.